Florida Lawyers Helping People Hurt in Slip and Fall Accidents

 Meet With a Knowledgeable Pensacola Slip and Fall Attorney

 Grocery store owners are expected to offer their customers a safe shopping environment, and when they do not, it can lead to harmful incidents.
 If you suffered injuries in a grocery store slip and fall accident, you have the right to seek compensation, and you should meet with an attorney as soon as possible.
-The seasoned Florida lawyers of Cardoso Law, PLLC, can advise you of your potential claims and help you seek the full amount of damages recoverable under the law.
-We have an office in Pensacola, and we frequently handle claims arising out of slip and falls in Pensacola, Ferry Pass, Brent, Cantonment, Bellview, Century, Milton, Navarre, Gulf Breeze, West Pensacola, Jay, Crestview, Fort Walton Beach, and Niceville.
+The seasoned Florida lawyers of Cardoso Law, PLLC, can advise you of your potential claims and help you seek the total amount of damages recoverable under the law.
+We have an office in Pensacola, and we frequently handle claims arising out of slips and falls in Pensacola, Ferry Pass, Brent, Cantonment, Bellview, Century, Milton, Navarre, Gulf Breeze, West Pensacola, Jay, Crestview, Fort Walton Beach, and Niceville.
 We also represent people in premises liability cases in cities throughout Florida, including many in Escambia, Santa Rosa, and Okaloosa Counties.
 You can contact us through the form online or at (850) 466-2073 to set up a meeting.